toymachiner62/node-whenever/README.md

-Manage your project's cron jobs in Node.js
+> Manage your project's cron jobs in Node.js and automatically update your crontab with a simple command!

 # Purpose
 This module allows you to manage the cron jobs related to your application and deploy them easily.